Congdinh1801/Overview-of-REU-Summer-2021-Smart-Cities-UNLV-/README.md

   Panoptic segmentation is a unified task of instance segmentation and semantic segmentation such that all pixels are assigned a class label and all object instances are uniquely segmented.
 ## II.
 Object detection with YOLOv5:
-1. Train on FLIR dataset: https://github.com/Congdinh1801/yolov5forFLIRdataset
+1. Train YOLOv5 on FLIR dataset: https://github.com/Congdinh1801/yolov5forFLIRdataset
-2. Train on nuImages dataset:
+2. Train YOLOv5 on nuImages dataset:
 ## III.
 Object detection with YOLOR:
 a.
 Original paper and github:

-b.
-My customized tutorial to train EfficientPS on Cityscapes dataset: https://github.com/Congdinh1801/EfficientPS_Cityscapes
 ## IV.
 Panoptic segmentation:
 1. EfficientPS: